BryanWilhite/Blog/presentation-drafts/2021-06-26-studio-status-report-2021-06.md

 }
 ```

-But I think this approach is failure to understand that [passing around](https://stackoverflow.com/questions/4085939/who-should-call-dispose-on-idisposable-objects-when-passed-into-another-object) an `IDisposable` is only possible when `using` is never used and I think this is a recipe for a memory-leak disaster.
+But I think this approach is failure to understand that [passing around](https://stackoverflow.com/questions/4085939/who-should-call-dispose-on-idisposable-objects-when-passed-into-another-object) an `IDisposable` is only possible when `using` is never used and I think this delicate handling is a recipe for a memory-leak disaster.

-So my interim solution is to define `public async Task DownloadStreamAsync(string presentationKey, string fileName, Action<Stream> streamAction)` as a quick and dirty way to make *throughput* available in Activities not running from the command line.
+So my interim solution is to define `public async Task DownloadStreamAsync(string presentationKey, string fileName, Action<Stream> streamAction)` as a quick and dirty way to make *throughput* available in Activities _not_ running from the command line.

 Later, this could be formalized in contracts like: